 Apple Music is a streaming music service offering DRM-protected songs, for which we are limited to enjoy Apple Music songs with Apple Music App or iTunes.

 Here are some tips on how to decode Apple Music to a DRM-free format, download and transfer them to be enjoyed anywhere else we like, without Spotify App.
 What we need is a powerful Apple Music Converter.
-Let’s take the most popular program – NoteBurner iTunes DRM Audio Converter as an example.
+Let’s take the most popular program – NoteBurner iTunes Audio Converter as an example.

 The program supports the latest version of Windows & Mac OS & iTunes and provides lifetime free updates and technical support.

-Here are the simple steps to apply NoteBurner iTunes DRM Audio Converter to stream and download songs from Apple Music to our local computer: 1) Download NoteBurner iTunes DRM Audio Converter; 2) Upload Apple Music to the program; 3) Customize output format (MP3/AAC/FLAC/WAV) and output path; 4) Press button "Convert".
+Here are the simple steps to apply NoteBurner iTunes Audio Converter to stream and download songs from Apple Music to our local computer: 1) Download NoteBurner iTunes Audio Converter; 2) Upload Apple Music to the program; 3) Customize output format (MP3/AAC/FLAC/WAV) and output path; 4) Press button "Convert".
 For details, please refer to Apple Music and DRM: What You Need to Know.